-Serbia Exclusive: True or false on 1Giga Securum project, Government vs offshore investor; the complete report22.
-August 2013. / News Serbia Energy
+Serbia Exclusive: True or false on 1Giga Securum project, Government vs offshore investor; the complete report, News Serbia Energy

 Is there anything more natural, besides Tesla, than Serbia to have the largest solar park in the world?
 There is.
 More natural for Serbia is to lose such investment and mostly for two reasons.
 One is that we very often choose suspicious partners with whom the authorities make even more suspicious contracts, and the other is a slow bureaucracy and inattentiveness in meeting deadlines.